allen44/endo-us-econ-analysis/readme.md

 ## 9. Credits

-Thanks to the open source devs who maintain Sci-kit Learn, BeatuifulSoup, and Selenium; and to Shmuel Naaman for being an amazing Springboard mentor.
+Thanks to the open source devs who maintain Sci-kit Learn, BeautifulSoup, and Selenium; and to Shmuel Naaman for being an amazing Springboard mentor.